RonniSkansing/go-rip-git/readme.md

 Zero dependencies and does not require the target to have open directory listing.

-# Install and build
-Get it

-`go get github.com/ronnieskansing/go-rip-git`

-Build it

-`go build`

 # Usage
 ### Show files
 `go-rip-git -u http://target.tld`